 Dissociation as Survival and Its Lasting Costs

-Fifth, the dissociative response I described, the sense of going away during unbearable moments, represents what van der Kolk (2014) termed the last resort of the organism when fight, flight, and freeze are all impossible (p.
-98).
+Fifth, the dissociative response I described, the sense of going away during unbearable moments, represents what van der Kolk (2014) termed the last resort of the organism when fight, flight, and freeze are all impossible (van der Kolk, 2014).
 Trauma researcher Ellert Nijenhuis (2004) explained structural dissociation as the division of the personality into parts: an apparently normal part that attempts to function in daily life, and emotional parts that remain stuck in traumatic states.
-For children in chronically abusive environments, dissociation serves crucial protective function, allowing them to continue functioning while parts of themselves remain frozen in moments of overwhelming threat.
+For children in chronically abusive environments, dissociation serves a crucial protective function, allowing them to continue functioning while parts of themselves remain frozen in moments of overwhelming threat.

 Table 1